tundish/blathnaid/app/tale.rst

 Patrols in the streets, in pairs, and Jack has no permit to pass.

-Therefore he creeps behind so close as to slap them on the forehead.
+Therefore he creeps behind so close as to tap them on the forehead.
 His breath steady, his step light, and they do not perceive him.
 He borrows their badge; so must thieves stand aside, daring not to delay him.

 Or he takes up dancing; he spins with arms oddly up and aloft, until beggars laugh to throw him their pennies.

-They show him their backs, those guards, in disgust, and he hurries along to the gateway.
+They show him their backs, those Guards, in disgust, and he hurries along to the gateway.

 The Journey home
 ----------------